naiduarvind/the-bility-engineer/src/pages/posts/quick-tip-secrethub-with-aws-lambda-go-using-cdk.md

 kmsKey.grantEncryptDecrypt(lambdaFn);
 ```

-To have SecretHub working with your Lambda, you will have to [add the environment variable to the Lambda function defined here](https://secrethub.io/docs/guides/aws-lambda-go/#deploy) and [create a KMS key](https://secrethub.io/docs/guides/aws-lambda-go/#create-kms-key) with the [execution role of the Lambda](https://secrethub.io/docs/guides/aws-lambda-go/#create-lambda-executing-role) associated to it.
+To have SecretHub working with your Lambda (Go), you will have to [add the required environment variable to the Lambda function defined here](https://secrethub.io/docs/guides/aws-lambda-go/#deploy) and [create a KMS key](https://secrethub.io/docs/guides/aws-lambda-go/#create-kms-key) with the [execution role of the Lambda](https://secrethub.io/docs/guides/aws-lambda-go/#create-lambda-executing-role) associated to it.
 To do so with AWS CDK, the following has to be defined:

 1. The required environment variable in the [Lambda Function construct](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.Function.html) in your CDK stack.